 When Flat-Rate Makes Sense for Project Types

-Flat-rate hauling works best for projects where the scope is clearly defined.
+Flat-rate hauling works best for projects with a clearly defined scope.
 If you're excavating a fixed amount of construction dirt for a new build or clearing a backyard with a known volume of soil, a flat fee gives you cost control from the start.
 This model is also great when project managers want to avoid time-tracking and variable charges.
 Jobs that require multiple truckloads but have predictable loading times and easy access points are ideal.

 How Flat-Rate Pricing Simplifies Bidding